 different varieties of Arabic tea

-This particular recipe is redolent of the perfumes of rare spices and flowers – it is delicious served with tea in the Kuwaiti fashion and strikes an unusual but delicious flavor note from the tahini in the icing.
+This particular recipe is redolent of the perfume given off by rare spices and flowers – it is delicious served with tea in the Kuwaiti fashion and strikes an unusual but delicious flavor note from the tahini in the icing.
 It has my own touches and the rose in the center is my own idiosyncrasy – omit it if you so prefer.